-Any large-scale changes (such as changes to your trim size or margins) are made on a master page that controls all other pages.
-When you make a large-scale change on a master page, all other pages in your book will change too.
+Any large-scale changes (such as changes to your trim size or margins) are made on a parent page (previously called master page) that controls all other pages.
+When you make a large-scale change on a parent page, all other pages in your book will change too.

 For smaller-level changes, InDesign has a system of styles, including paragraph styles, character styles, object styles, table of contents styles, and so on.
 Each style includes detailed specifications for the appearance of one element.

 We truly hope that you find enjoyment and satisfaction in making the transition from writer to designer.
 By the time you finish the next two chapters of this book, you will have Adobe InDesign, Adobe Photoshop, and Adobe Acrobat on your computer.
 InDesign is the most popular design software in the graphics and publishing fields.
 Combining InDesign with the other two programs, you will have everything you’ll need to complete your book project and get it off to the printer and your ebook conversion provider.
 And then when you’re finished, you can remove the programs from your computer and end your lease agreement.